 Former Team Members:

-Kai Thompson is a Policy and Communications Fellow with Creative Commons USA.
+Kai Thompson was a Policy and Communications Fellow with Creative Commons USA.
 She is currently a Master's of Public Policy student at American University's School of Public Affairs and received her Bachelor's degree in Political Science with a minor in Africana Studies from University of North Carolina at Asheville.
 She serves a senior editor for The Public Purpose, a policy journal run by graduate students at American University.
 Kai's research interests include comparative and social policy.
 She is originally from Harper Woods, Michigan, but grew up in Huntersville, North Carolina and currently resides in Washington, DC.

-As a Communications Fellow, Anyi’s focus is on Creating and executing a dynamic communications plan to build the reach and renown of Creative Commons USA.
+As a Communications Fellow, Anyi’s focus was on creating and executing a dynamic communications plan to build the reach and renown of Creative Commons USA.
 Anyi is also earning her L.L.M. from American University Washington College of Law in Intellectual Property.
 She is particularly interested in copyright, trademark, and entertainment law.
 Anyi holds a dual degree from Towson University in Health Science and Electronic Media & Film.